Skip to Content

 Burgess was the third registrar since 2020 in Washoe, which includes Reno and has become critical for any candidate piecing together a statewide win in Nevada, one of at least seven highly competitive states in November’s presidential election.

 A previous registrar resigned in 2022 after she received numerous threats and the replacement abruptly left a month before this year’s presidential primary season, thrusting Burgess into the role in January.
-Burgess couldn’t immediately be reached for comment.
+Burgess said Friday she had no immediate comment.

 “She experienced stress issues and requested medical leave,” Washoe County spokeswoman Bethany Drysdale said Friday, adding that she did not know if Burgess would return before the election.